 Usually, MBA Universities have the following eligibility criteria in the admission process:

 - Substantial Work Experience

-Pre-Experience MBA can be a solution.
+MBA without work experience can be a solution.

 Who is it the best fit for?

-An early experience makes it easy to enter the corporate world in entry level and middle-level management jobs.
+An early experience makes it easy to enter the corporate world in entry-level and middle-level management jobs.
 Taking up an internship may prove to be a boon, as it will give you a better understanding of your career options and increase your chance of employment.

-Starting your MBA studies early helps you lead in some areas as stated below:-
+Starting your MBA studies early helps you lead in some areas, as stated below:-

-- Early start – It helps you to learn new things at the early stage
+- Early start – It helps you to learn new things at the early stage.

 - Save time – You can complete your studies without taking any gap or break in between of education.